Christopher Kirchgasler

 Select Presentations

-• Kirchgasler, C., & Desai, K. (2019, March).
-Making the Neo-Colonizer: Strategies and Tactics of Subjectification for Development.
-Panel Organized presented at the Comparative & International Education Society Annual Meeting, San Francisco, CA.
+• Kirchgasler, C. (2025, March).
+Space, affect, and education: Historicizing the production of differences.
+Conference Panel presented at the Comparative & International Education Society Annual Meeting, Chicago, IL, USA.

 Select Awards and Honors